-On September 24, 2021, N. David Bleisch, Executive Vice President, Chief Legal & Administrative Officer and Corporate Secretary of informed the Company of his intention to leave the Company.
-In order to postpone Mr. Bleisch's termination and therefore ensure a smooth transition of his leadership responsibilities, including those related to restructuring efforts and corporate transactions, the Company entered into an Executive Transition Agreement (the "Transition Agreement") with Mr. Bleisch on September 28, 2021.
+On September 24, 2021, N. David Bleisch, Former Executive Vice President, Chief Legal & Administrative Officer and Corporate Secretary of The ODP Corporation, informed the Company of his intention to leave the Company.
+At the time, Mr. Bleisch was leading efforts for the planned separation of the Company into two public companies.
+To postpone Mr. Bleisch's departure date and therefore ensure a smooth transition of his leadership responsibilities, including those related to restructuring efforts related to the separation, the Company entered into an Executive Transition Agreement (the "Transition Agreement") with Mr. Bleisch on September 28, 2021.
 Special consideration was placed on the fact that the Company was involved in multiple, complex restructuring efforts and corporate transactions that required Mr. Bleisch's extensive knowledge and experience with the Company.
-This agreement required that Mr. Bleisch remain in his current role until April 30, 2022 and continue to lead ongoing initiatives and assist with the transition of his responsibilities to his successor.
+This agreement required that Mr. Bleisch remain in his current role until April 30, 2022 and continue to lead ongoing initiatives which, at that time, also included the evaluation of sale offers for the consumer business and assist with the transition of his responsibilities to his successor.
+As the Company continued to evaluate strategic alternatives and its future organizational structure, the Company and Mr. Bleisch subsequently agreed to extend his departure date until July 8, 2022.
+Mr. Bleisch completed the terms of his transition agreement and his last day with the Company was July 8, 2022.

-The material terms of the Transition Agreement are summarized in the section headed "Executive Agreements-Agreements with N. David Bleisch, Executive Vice President, Chief Legal & Administrative Officer."
+The material terms of the Transition Agreement are summarized in the section headed "Executive Agreements-Agreements with N. David Bleisch, Former Executive Vice President, Chief Legal & Administrative Officer and Corporate Secretary."